SpirusDev/Spirus/README.md

 ![spirus](/public/made_with_spirus.png?height=100)
 # Spirus
-HTML5 Electron Typescript Canvas game engine thing, scrapped off one of my games called Yushite
+HTML5 Electron Typescript Canvas framework thing, scrapped off one of my games called Yushite.

+Includes OOTB:
+- The base framework
+- A mouse-collision detection hello world project

 ## How to use?
 Download with degit